 Our existing Title IX office and reporting structure remains in place.
-What has changed is the way our Title IX office will handle different types of reports arising under Title IX.
+What has changed is the way our Title IX office will handle different types of reports arising from Title IX Sexual Harassment, as detailed in full throughout Section II.

-C. General Rules of Application
+B. General Rules of Application